alexwardcodes/Project3-DjangoDjourneys/README.md

 ## Technologies Used

 We built this project in Python and HTML within the Django framework, with CSS for the styling.
-We used Multer for image upload and deployed our app on Heroku.
+We used Multer for image upload, PostgreSQL for database storage/retrieval and deployed our app on Heroku.

 ## Brief